 Pile 5: On the PIT reflectogram measured in 2015, one defect echo is observed at ~3.2 m.
 The IRF curve shows a clear peak at ~3.4 m which matches with that of the PIT result in 2015.
 The PIT result in 2012 shows multiple reflection which make it difficult to identify the damage location.
 High wave speed 4400 m/s is measured in the PIT result in 2015.
-From the PIT result in 2015 and IRF result in 2016, the estimated wave speeds are 4260 m/s and 4267 m/s respectively.
-The curve progression after that location is only minor perturbed.
+From the PIT result in 2015 and the IRF result in 2016, the estimated wave speeds are 4260 m/s and 4267 m/s respectively.
+The curve progression after that location is only slightly perturbed.
 It can be concluded that Pile 5 is a defective pile.

 Pile 6: On the PIT reflectogram measured in 2015, the pile toe echo is clearly identified.
 Wave speed is 4250 m/s.
 Even though results of 2012 show a defect location at around 3.2 m, the defect is not visible anymore in recent PIT reflectogram measured in 2015.
 It is theorized that a self-healing process may be in progress.
 The IRF curve shows minor perturbations at ~3.1 m and ~5.5 m and the estimated wave speed 4332 m/s is the same as the intact pile P03.
 Also on the PIT result there are very slight perturbations at the deeper location.
 The pile toe reflection can be clearly observed in the IRF curve.

 Pile 7: The results of PIT and IRF are both similar to those of Pile 5.
 On the IRF curve, a single defect echo appears at the depth of around 3.4 m and a clear pile toe echo is identifiable.
-The same results can be observe in the PIT result in 2015.
+The same results can be observed in the PIT result in 2015.
 The wave speed of the latter, 4400 m/s, is unusually high.
 From the PIT test in 2012 and IRF test in 2016, the estimated wave speeds are 4260 m/s and 4299 m/s respectively.
 It can be concluded that Pile 7 is a defective pile.

 Pile 8: The results of PIT and IRF are both similar to those of Pile 5 as well.
 On the IRF curve, a single defect echo appears at the depth of 3.2 m and clear pile toe echo is identifiable.
 From the PIT tests in 2012, 2015 and IRF test in 2016, the estimated wave speeds are 4260 m/s, 4150 m/s and 4203 m/s respectively.
 It can be concluded that Pile 8 is a defective pile.

 In summary it can be observed that the pile toe reflection can be identified well from IRF curves, except for pile 4.
-The defect identification is more difficult and also succeeds for the defective piles other than pile 4.
-This is possibly due to low stabilization factor of 1% used in the deconvolution processing.
+The defect identification is a more difficult feature but can also be observed for all the defective piles except pile 4.
+This is possibly due to the low stabilization factor of 1% used in the deconvolution processing.
 The under-regularized deconvolution may result in high noise and disturbances in the IRF curve.
 Higher stabilization factors 5% and 10% were used for IRF calculation.
 For comparison, three IRF curves calculated from three stabilization factors of 1%, 5% and 10% are plotted, as shown in Fig 23.
 With higher stabilization factors 5% and 10%, the pile toe reflections become clearer and it is also found that the defect appears at the depth of 3.2 m.

 Conclusion